github-vet/bots/README.md

 Both VetBot and TrackBot respect the rate-limits on GitHub's API.

-For a more detailed overview, checkout the READMEs for TrackBot and VetBot.
+For more details, check out the READMEs for TrackBot and VetBot.